KONDE-AT/dsebaseapp/README.md

 * several scripts for processing/enriching/harmonizing your data

-* an nlp module for processing your data with 3rd party NLP-Services
+* an NLP (natural language processing) module for processing your data with 3rd party NLP services

 * autocomplete endpoints for entities